riccardomarton/lightlyjs/README.md

 ## Events ##
 Some custom events are thrown by the container of the application.
 The event object contains, if needed, a property named *vars* which contains option informations, depending on event.

-* **nowjs-page-added**: thrown when a new page has been added.
+* **lightly-page-added**: thrown when a new page has been added.
 A reference to the page object is contained in the *vars* property of the event.
-* **nowjs-page-load**: thrown when a new page has finished loading, after the callback.
+* **lightly-page-load**: thrown when a new page has finished loading, after the callback.
 A reference to the page object is contained in the *vars* property of the event.
-* * **nowjs-action-added**: thrown when a new action has been added.
+* * **lightly-action-added**: thrown when a new action has been added.
 A reference to the action object is contained in the *vars* property of the event.